OWASP/CheatSheetSeries/CONTRIBUTING.md

 3. Open the file [Project.code-workspace](Project.code-workspace) from VSCode via the menu `File > Open Workspace...`.
 4. You are ready to contribute :+1:

-:alarm_clock: Before to push my update to my fork, what I need to verify?
+:alarm_clock: What to verify before pushing the updates?

 1. Ensure that the markdown files you have created or modified do not have any warnings/errors raised by the linter.
 You can see it in this bottom bar when the markdown file is opened in VSCode: